 The Benefits of Custom Drupal Themes

-Scalability: Custom themes can easily adapt to accommodate future growth and changes.
+Scalability: Custom themes provide simple adaptation for handling future growth and modifications.

 Creating a Custom Drupal Theme